-Since 2005, J-Serve has provided teens with a unique opportunity to band together through service as a united global network committed to fulfilling the Jewish values of gemilut chasidim, acts of loving kindness, tzedakah, just and charitable giving, and tikkum olam, the responsibility to repair the world.
-Every year, Jewish teens around the world join each other on this special day and throughout the spring to make their community and the world a better place.
+Since 2005, J-Serve has provided teens with a unique opportunity for teens to band together through service as a united global network committed to fulfilling the Jewish values of gemilut chasidim, acts of loving kindness, tzedakah, just and charitable giving, and tikkum olam, the responsibility to repair the world.
+Every year, Jewish teens worldwide join each other on this special day and throughout the spring to make their community and the world a better place.

-J-Serve is a collaborative effort run in partnership with GOOD DEEDS DAY, BBYO, REPAIR THE WORLD, and YSA's GLOBAL YOUTH SERVICE DAY.
-The initiative is generously underwritten by the Charles and Lynn Schusterman Family Foundation and the Joseph and Rebecca Meyerhoff Awards Committee.
+J-Serve is a collaborative effort run by BBYO in partnership with GOOD DEEDS DAY, REPAIR THE WORLD, and YSA's GLOBAL YOUTH SERVICE DAY.
+The initiative is generously underwritten by The Charles and Lynn Schusterman Family Foundation, among others.

 STEP 2: Build a Plan

 STEP 3: Spread the Word

 San Diego, CA